Chicken Coops – What You Need

 Let’s start with the basics.
 All chicken coops need 3 things; a roof, 4 walls, and a doorway for entering and leaving.
 The design and the materials used for the chicken coop is up to you.
 As long as it is mostly draft free (you still need healthy ventilation), your choices are endless.

-Your coop space is based on the number of chickens you plan to house.
+The number of chickens you plan to house determines the coop space.
 A good rule of thumb is 4 square feet of floor space per large chicken and 3 square feet for the smaller bantam breeds.
 Also consider the ease of cleaning when choosing your coop design; you’ll be glad you did.

 Making a chicken coop predator free is the most important part of building a home for your flock.
-Your coop must be secure from the top, bottom, and all sides.
+You must secure the top, bottom, and all sides of the coop.
 When looking at any pre-made coop or chicken coop building plans, consider all angles for security.
-Not only should you consider the security of the coop itself, but the security of the yard and run as well.
+Not only should you consider coop security, but yard and run security also.

 Another consideration when building the chicken yard or run, is airborne predators like hawks.
 You must include covering the top of the run as well.
 Our chicken runs use the same size mesh fencing on the top as the sides.